SoufianElfouzari/save-link/README.md

 save-link is a simple application designed to efficiently store and manage URLs.
 This project demonstrates basic file handling and user input management.

-This Project was one of my first projects, i programmed this a the age of 12, so excuse the Quality
+This Project was one of my first projects, i programmed this a the age of 12, so excuse the Quality.

 ## Features